Towards Dynamic-Point Systems on Metric Graphs with Longest Stabilization Time: Introduction

 \section{Introduction}

-In the field of mathematical physics, a quantum graph is a metric graph equipped with functions on its edges, a differential operator acting on such functions, and matching conditions on its vertices \cite{BerkolaikoKuchment13_IntroQuantum}.
+A dynamical system of points ($\mathit{DP}$-system) moving along the edges of a metric graph, yet its dynamics has a discrete nature, could be considered as a simplified discrete model of a quantum graph with narrow localized wave packets \cite{Chernyshev10_TimeDepSchrodingerEqStatisticsGaussianPacketsMG, ChernyshevTolchennikovShafarevich16_BehaviorQuasiParticlesHybridSp_RelGeomGeodesicsAnalyticNT}.
+A quantum graph is a metric graph equipped with functions on its edges, a differential operator acting on such functions, and matching conditions on its vertices \cite{BerkolaikoKuchment13_IntroQuantum}.
 Quantum graphs occurred as a model or tool in a number of problems in chemistry, physics, engineering, and mathematics since 1930s \cite{Pauling36_DiamagneticAnisotropyAromMol,Exner20_TopologicalBulkEdgeEffect}.
+There exists a correspondence between the statistics of localized solutions on a quantum graph and the dynamics of a $DP$-system.
+Points in such a system may represent supports of Gaussian wave packets in a quantum graph and/or projection of wave propagation on medium geodesics \cite{ChernyshevTolchennikovShafarevich16_BehaviorQuasiParticlesHybridSp_RelGeomGeodesicsAnalyticNT}.